-Component PI Scoring issues SG60 SG80 SG100 Habitats HabitatsManagement strategy2.4.2There is a strategy in place that is (a) Management strategy in place There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
+Component PI Scoring issues SG60 SG80 SG100 Habitats There is a strategy in place that is designed to ensure the UoA and associated enhancement activities do not pose a risk of serious or irreversible harm to the habitats. (c) Man strat imple on (d) Com with man required and MSC UoA (a) Management strategy in place There are measures in place, if necessary, that are expected to achieve the Habitat Outcome 80 level of performance.
 There is a partial strategy in place, if necessary that is expected to achieve the Habitat Outcome 80 level of performance or above.
-There is a strategy in place for managing the impact of all MSC UoAs/non- MSC fisheries UoA and associated enhancement activities on habitats. (b) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoA/enhance ment activities/ habitats).
+There is a strategy in place for managing the impact of all MSC UoAs/non-MSC fisheries UoA and associated enhancement activities on habitats. (b) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoA/enhance ment activities/habitats).
 There is some objective basis for confidence that the measures/ partial strategy will work, based on information directly about the UoA, enhancement activities and/or habitats involved.
-Testing supports high confidence that the partial strategy/ strategy will work, based on information directly about the UoA, enhancement activities, and/or habitats involved. (c) Management strategy implementati on There is some quantitative evidence that the measures/ partial strategy is being implemented successfully.
-There is clear quantitative evidence that the partial strategy/ strategy is being implemented successfully and is achieving its objective, as outlined in scoring issue (a). (d) Compliance with management requirements and other MSC UoAs'/non- MSC There is qualitative evidence that the UoA complies with its management requirements There is some quantitative evidence that the UoA and associated enhancement activities comply with both its There is clear quantitative evidence that the UoA and associated enhancement activities comply with both its
+Testing supports high confidence that the partial strategy/ strategy will work, based on information directly about the UoA, enhancement activities, and/or habitats involved.
+Management strategy implementati There is some quantitative evidence that the measures/ partial strategy is being implemented successfully.
+There is clear quantitative evidence that the partial strategy/ strategy is being implemented successfully and is achieving its objective, as outlined in scoring issue (a).
+Compliance There is qualitative evidence that the UoA complies with its management requirements There is some quantitative evidence that the UoA and associated enhancement activities comply with both its There is clear quantitative evidence that the UoA and associated enhancement activities comply with both its

-Component PI Scoring issues SG60 SG80 SG100 fisheries' measures to protect VMEs to protect VMEs. management requirements and with protection measures afforded to VMEs by other MSC UoAs/non- MSC fisheries, where relevant. management requirements and with protection measures afforded to VMEs by other MSC UoAs/non- MSC fisheries, where relevant.
+Component PI Scoring issues SG60 SG80 SG100 fisheries' measures to protect VMEs to protect VMEs. management requirements and with protection measures afforded to VMEs by other MSC UoAs/non-MSC fisheries, where relevant. management requirements and with protection measures afforded to VMEs by other MSC UoAs/non-MSC fisheries, where relevant.

-SC3.14.1 Assessment teams shall consider whether management strategies for enhancement activities are in place to reduce impact on water quality, access of natural origin fish to spawning habitat, and quality of stream habitat (such as physical features, spawning and rearing flows and water temperatures).
+SC3.14.1 Assessment teams shall consider whether management strategies for enhancement activities are in place to reduce impact on water quality, access of natural origin fish to spawning habitat, and quality of stream habitat (such as physical features, spawning and rearing flows and water temperatures). !!